Srividhyar/uilogs/README.md

-# uilogs
+# @pawanmagare/ui-logs

-** uilogs ** This is basic overview to ensure logging the messages/JSON object to cloud platform under the respective projects and applications.
+** @pawanmagare/ui-logs ** This is basic overview to ensure logging the messages/JSON object to cloud platform under the respective projects and applications.

 ## Features